 Even if they miss out on your social media updates or forget to read your blog, your updates in their inbox will remind them of what you have to offer.

 It’s not just Google rankings that are important to potential clients and customers.
 They’re also reading the reviews and recommendations that your former and current customers are posting about your business.

 Thank those who took the time to post a review, even if it was negative.
-Just don’t post fake reviews or you’ll get outed sooner or later.
+Just don’t post phony reviews or you’ll be found out sooner or later.